dontforgetbrett/dontforgetbrett.github.io/README.md

 People who knew Brett can prepare one or more short stories about him.
 Something they would like to share to his family.
 They can ask friends to ask friends to do the same.
 Anyone can upload photos (story or not).

-You'll be provided several copies of a flier (for yourself and to circulate) with a description of the project, an email, phone number, public Google Drive or Dropbox folder.
+take several copies of this page and make a flyer (for yourself and to circulate) with a description of the project, an email, phone number, public Google Drive or Dropbox folder.
+You can print more off by going to <https://dontforgetbrett.github.io> and hitting print.

-If you're into doing a story you can get in touch.
+If you're into doing a story or know someone else who is, get in touch.
 When you're ready we can schedule a time to meet up with me to make an audio recording.
 We can do it as an interview or you can just narrate it or we can just talk about him and edit it later.
 However you want.
 It can be a loose idea or a solid immutable text.

 If you want you can provide photographs of yourself (or I can take some) to pair with your story.